 (I’m thinking you’d know what me and Deadpool have in common, if you’ve read my Walter Mitty review i.e. – at this point we’d both break away from the plot, to tell you to Google the 4th wall.
 But never trust the reader, I’m thinking, so…)

 (Jeeez!
 Thanks for helping with the clarity Google! *Sarcasm-intended*)

 In simpler words – He’s a super anti-hero that knows he’s part of a comic/movie, and keeps addressing his audience every now and then.
-I’m thinking, a perfect pop example of this phenomena is Frank Underwood from House of Cards.
+I’m thinking, a perfect pop example of the 4th wall phenomenon is Frank Underwood from House of Cards.

 Imagine a snazzy, gun-toting, showboating, dual-blade wielding (what is the word?…) badass!
 Who actually knew he existed in a comic/movie!… No?
 Not getting it?
 Okay, think – superhero that knew he exists to entertain an audience, and kicked ass like he was playing a friggin video game, while trash-talking and sex-joking to give you the cheap thrills you crave, till you’re “HaHa-ing!” and “Woa-Ho-ing” at the same time….

 (I’m thinking, the movie’s excitement is making me forget to say – “I’m thinking”… “Shoot!
 Stay in character Thoth!”)

 So – “What in the ass!” – is Deadpool really?

 How do I simply describe this highly complex character?
 Hmmm… I’m thinking he’s –